 The stage of a solid tumor refers to its size or extent and whether or not it has spread to other organs and tissues.
-The actual number used to describe a tumor stage – 0, 1, 2, 3, or 4 – can have a different meaning for different types of cancer, but, in general, the higher the number, the more advanced the disease is.
-Oncologists use staging to arrive at a prognosis of the disease and help choose the best treatment.
+The actual number used to describe a tumor stage — 0, I, II, III, or IV — can have a different meaning for different types of cancer.
+In general, the higher the number, the more advanced the disease is.

 If you have been diagnosed with cancer, talk with your doctor about its grade, stage, and other matters.